e-kotov/grid-sample-containerized/README.md

 First launch may take up to 5 minutes.
 If it is taking more than that, please retry.

-This repository contains files for the article about using containers for reproducible research with applications in demography.
+This repository contains files for the article about using containers for reproducible research with applications in demography:

+- Kotov, E., and Denecke, E. (2024).
+Expanding the Lifespan of Software for Demographic Analysis with Containers: An Application of Spatial Sampling.
+The Denominator, Population Dynamics Lab. [https://doi.org/10.6069/WY8K-D973](https://doi.org/10.6069/WY8K-D973)

+- Kotov, E., and Denecke, E. (2024).
+Increasing the Lifespan of Software for Demographic Analysis.
+The Download, Population Dynamics Lab. [https://doi.org/10.6069/7JXS-6C18](https://doi.org/10.6069/7JXS-6C18)

+- Kotov, E., and Denecke, E. (2024).
+Code Repository: Expanding the Lifespan of Software for Demographic Analysis with Containers.
+Population Dynamics Lab. [https://doi.org/10.6069/s8bf-rt57](https://doi.org/10.6069/s8bf-rt57)

 ## Files description